 2011-12: Wideman skated in 41 games for Miami University as a senior, being joined by his younger brother Alex, a freshman forward.
 He was the leading scorer amongst Redhawks defensemen with 4 goals and 24 assists and was plus-22 with 40 penalty minutes; scoring 3 of his 4 goals on the power play.
 Miami finished fourth in the CCHA and earned an at-large bid to the NCAA tournament after winning the league’s third place game.
 Wideman suffered a season-ending upper body injury that prevented him from joining AHL Binghamton following the college season in Miami’s overtime NCAA tournament loss to Massachusetts-Lowell.
 He signed a two-year entry-level contract with Ottawa in March, 2012.

 Wideman is an intelligent, excellent puck-moving defenseman on the small side.
-He is very poised and patience with the.
-He also distributes and makes smart decisions with the puck too.
+He is poised and patience with the puck and distributes and makes smart decisions.
 One of Wideman’s best attributes is his smart and effective use of his stick, particularly in taking away passing/shooting lanes.
-He possesses a very shot and can get pucks to the net.
-Wideman is a very good skater with good foot speed that transitions remarkably well.
-Though he isn’t overly physical, Wideman will play the body when necessary.
-Wideman is positionally sound, but his small stature and especially lack of strength make it difficult for him to contain bigger opposing forwards.
-As Wideman gets stronger that part of his game should improve.
+He possesses an accurate shot and can get pucks to the net.
+Wideman is a very good skater with good foot speed and transitions remarkably well.
+Wideman will play the body when necessary and is combative despite his lack of stature.
+He is positionally sound, but his size makes it difficult for him to contain bigger opposing forwards.